Indigenizing National Arts and Culture Survey Measures

 Native people are not always well represented in national arts and culture data.

-Critically, the validity of such data is uncertain—meaning it's unclear how well the relevant surveys and resulting data capture and convey Native peoples' engagement in or work with arts and culture.
-Thus, there is a timely need to address how Native peoples are considered in “arts participation” survey measures that drive arts policy decision-making and funding in the U.S.
+Critically, one of these challenges is that the validity of arts participation survey measures is uncertain—meaning it’s unclear how well the relevant surveys and resulting data capture and convey Native peoples’ engagement in or work with arts and culture.
+Thus, there is a timely need to address how well the activities of Native peoples are captured in arts participation survey measures that drive arts policy decision-making and funding in the U.S.

 Solution